jorisvink/litany/README.md

 $ litany group cafebabe
 ```

-## Limitations
+## Limitations & traffic analysis.

-Messages are limited to 512 bytes each.
+Messages are limited 512 bytes.

+This is because litany will send full-sized message frames for
+each message that is sent regardless of the length of the plaintext
+message.

 ## Building